 Where the design community meets.

-Founder at Made by Current, Inc. Joined about 5 years ago
+Founder at Made by Current, Inc. Joined over 5 years ago

 I love the idea of the keyboard becoming curved for one-handed typing (especially useful on the 6+).
 After a couple days of use, though, I was disappointed to find that the prediction isn't as good as SwiftKey's.
 Unfortunately, I had to switch back.
 Great idea though and I wish other people would adopt it!